stashbase/node-sdk/README.md

 ## License

-Stashbase CLI is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Stashbase Node SDK is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 You can find the license in the [LICENSE.txt](LICENSE.txt) file.